Quixoty/quixoty-test4.github.io/_posts/2020-08-28-designing with tree bark (part 2).md

 <br><br>

 Through contrast, the relative smoothness and roughness of the trees can be accentuated for added interest.
-For example, by proposing a Platanus x hispanica tree with its smooth shiny red bark, next to a tree with rough/fissured bark such as Juglans sp.
+For example, by proposing a Platanus x hispanica tree with its smooth bark next to a tree with rough/fissured bark such as Juglans nigra.

 </p>